 The core principles remain unchanged - content must be:

-WCAG Level AA is referenced as the standard websites should conform to under many web accessibility laws, including the Americans with Disabilities Act (ADA).
+WCAG Level AA is the standard that websites should conform to under many web accessibility laws, including the Americans with Disabilities Act (ADA).

 1. accessWidget by accessiBe - Most Comprehensive AI-Powered Solution

-An AI-powered, automated web accessibility plugin, accessWidget enacts two applications that work together to remediate an inaccessible WordPress website and ensure it conforms to WCAG 2.1.
+accessWidget by accessiBe is an AI-powered, automated web accessibility plugin that enacts two applications working together to remediate an inaccessible WordPress website and ensure it conforms to WCAG 2.1.

 Key Features: